Lauritzen Corporation: Ownership

-Lauritzen Corporation is privately held primarily by the Lauritzen family, with Bruce R. Lauritzen exercising sole investment and voting power which he shares with his mother, Elizabeth D. Lauritzen.
+Lauritzen Corporation is privately held primarily by the Lauritzen family.
+Bruce R. Lauritzen exercised sole investment and voting power which he shared with his mother, Elizabeth D. Lauritzen.
 Many members of the Lauritzen family are associated with the individual companies within the Lauritzen Corporation.

-Bruce R. Lauritzen was the chief executive officer of Lauritzen Corporation, as well as Chairman of First National of Nebraska, Inc., First National Bank of Omaha, and more than a dozen other banks and bank holding companies operating in Nebraska, Iowa, Illinois, South Dakota, Kansas, Colorado and Texas until his death in February 2024.
+Bruce R. Lauritzen was the chief executive officer of Lauritzen Corporation, as well as chairman of First National of Nebraska, Inc., First National Bank of Omaha, and more than a dozen other banks and bank holding companies operating in Nebraska, Iowa, Illinois, South Dakota, Kansas, Colorado and Texas until his death in February 2024.
 His combined organizations held more than $20 billion in assets and 7,500 employees in 31 states.
 His son Clark Lauritzen took over as Chairman and President of Lauritzen Corporation, First National of Nebraska, Inc., and First National Bank of Omaha.